subnauticalaser/MD-WIKI/README.md

 - The **CC0-1.0 License** applies only to specific portions of the script.
 These portions are fully dedicated to the public domain and can be freely used, modified, or redistributed without any restrictions.
 - The **Custom License** applies to the remaining parts of the script.
 You may not modify or redistribute these parts without explicit written permission from SubnauticaLaser.
+- DMCA takedown enforcement will be managed by Felixrnr Media Group, which has full authority to act on any violations of the Custom License agreement.

 Please refer to the full **Custom License** and **CC0-1.0 License** files for further details.